 We don’t always recognize the skills that are necessary for a career until after we have actually taken up a job in that field.
 You may have decided to pursue a career as a primary school teacher because it sounds like a fun job.
 After all, how hard can it be to care for a group of little children?

 When you intern as an aide to a primary school teacher, you will find out that it is not as easy and smooth sailing as it sounds.
 Younger children can be difficult to deal with.
 They may get fussy suddenly because they feel homesick or they are hungry or maybe they are just tired.
-It takes immense patience, fortitude and empathy to be a primary school teacher.
+It takes immense patience, fortitude, and empathy to be a primary school teacher.

-These are things you may not have given a second’s thought before doing an internship as a primary school teacher’s aide.
+These are things you may not have given a second thought before doing an internship as a primary school teacher’s aide.
 Imagine how frustrating it would be if you had completed the necessary qualifications and started work in this career only to find out that you do not have what it takes to make a go of it.

 Another Value is That an Internship Helps You Build A Strong Resume

-When you go job hunting as a new graduate, you will find that most companies are looking for applicants who have had at some relevant work experience.
+When you go job hunting as a new graduate, you will find that most companies are looking for applicants who have had some relevant work experience.
 But how do you get that work experience if nobody will give you the opportunity?
 That is the classic catch-22 situation that most newly graduated students find themselves in.

 An internship solves this problem for you easily.
 Firstly, it shows your initiative.
 Secondly, it allows you to say you have obtained some first-hand work experience and you have a fairly good idea of what the job entails.
-Both of these will work in your favor and strengthen your resume, giving you the competitive edge over other applicants.
+Both of these will work in your favor and strengthen your resume, giving you a competitive edge over other applicants.